 - Granulated Sugar.
 Sugar adds a little sweetness and helps with the browning of the dough as it bakes.

 - Ice Cold Water.
 Water holds everything together.
 Ice cold water helps ensure that the butter stays cold.
 The recipe calls for 1/2 cup of water.
-The dough will be a little wet, but as the dough rests and chills it will absorb the water.
-Start with half the water and add the remaining water 1 tablespoon at a time.
-In most instances you'll use all the water, but I've found that during the winter I might not use all the water because of the moisture in the air.
+The dough will be a little wet, but as the dough rests and chills in the refrigerator it will absorb the water.
+Depending on how you store your flour you may need to add an additional tablespoon of water if the dough is crumbly and feels dry after adding the water.

 How to Make The Dough